OSaBC Addenda : Sorrows Untold

 He smiled tightly.
 "Instead, I will simply enjoy the look of ruin and rage upon the features of Urdnot Wrex as I visit upon him a full accounting for the failures of Clan Urdnot.
 I do not seek to cheat death.
 If it comes, I will face it with the same smile upon my face as I would if I had no such fallback.
 But a fallback must exist.
 The krogan people will be remade, as Vaul remade us upon his anvil.
 To assume in the aftermath of my death that my own clan will lead my people properly is…"

 He clicked off the recording, frowning.
 He did not know what would happen upon his demise, to be honest.
-He had lead the Ganar clan for longer than any other krogan had even lived.
+He had led Clan Ganar for longer than any other krogan had even lived.
 It was not arrogance or fear of death that prompted him to place a copy of himself inside this child-creature, but merely pragmatism.

 He finished the recording.
 "Not something I will waste long thought on.
 For now, I'll see if the last sequence of programming alters his 'base' mentality and tie the awakening trigger to one of several events.
 Should none of them come about, then I will simply sleep within him."

-"One day, when your family has been thrown from the Throne of Sorrows and the krogan people are ascendant and thriving once more, I will honor your sacrifice of your life and will, Urv.
+"One day, when your family has been cast down from the Throne of Sorrows and the krogan people are ascendant and thriving once more, I will honor the sacrifice of your life and will, Urv.
 I will not apologize for what I have done to you in death, since you were wasted in life by your fool of a father.
 But I will not repeat his mistake."

 He turned away.
 "Computer, prep load cycle fifteen, intensity seventy.
 Notify me when it is complete."